luik/atlassian-addons-test-examples/atlas-sdk-6.3.12/confluence_5_servlet/README.md

 ## Run another instance for running

     atlas-run-standalone --product confluence -p 1992

+    # If you want to run in debug mode; It will start it listening debug port 5002
+    atlas-run-standalone --product confluence -p 1992 --jvmargs "-DdisableJiraEmail=false -Xdebug -Xrunjdwp:transport=dt_socket,address=5002,server=y,suspend=n"

     # after it is running we need to disable a service used on online confluence page editing
     curl -X POST --user admin:admin --header "X-Atlassian-Token: no-check" http://localhost:1992/confluence/rest/synchrony-interop/disable